-But we are writing this article for everyone else.
+We are writing this article for everyone.

 One of the common mistakes every homemaker make is to water their lawns frequently and lightly.
 You just need to do a deep watering of your grass every few days, this discourages crabgrass.
 Deep watering encourages the grass to put down roots deeper.

-- Regularly use fertilizers for your grass type
+2. Regularly use fertilizers for your grass type

 Fertilizers actually encourage the growth of the grass, and the flush of new lawn grass will horde out crabgrass seedlings.